iotaledger/goshimmer/documentation/docs/tooling/evil_spammer.md

 - in the evil spammer tool with command line you can use `basic` option and `scenario` flag to choose the scenario by name.
 - in the evil spammer tool with interactive mode simply go to `New Spam -> Change scenario` and select from the list.

+In the below diagrams, the white box represents a transaction, the yellow box is an output, the green box is an input, and the numbers in yellow and green boxes are aliases for inputs and outputs.

 ##### No conflicts
 - `single-tx`